 What appealed to me was their light but still highly pigmented formula.
 I’ve read some reviewers complaining about it feeling heavy and tacky on the skin?
 But once it’s blended I can barely feel it on and it has never broken me out during months of use.
 But this could absolutely be due to skin type: if your skin tends to be very oily, maybe stick to powders.

-This is their HG highlighter, and is a very close match to the RMS Living Luminizer.
+This is their HG highlighter and is a very close match to the RMS Living Luminizer.
 It’s just a tiny bit more illuminating and less dewy than the real deal.
 But it gives a nice natural sheen, that makes your skin look hydrated more than sparkly.
 It’s easy to use, and could well be almost a dupe to Glossier’s Haloscope (that do contain both beeswax and coconut oil).
 But again, this one is not as dewy or heavy and would be great for those with a little bit oilier skin who’d like to prefer a stick highlighter.

-For some reason they’ve discontinued this shade, but still sell it together with the mini’s and may be still found on Amazon.
+For some reason, they’ve discontinued this shade, but still sell it together with the mini’s and maybe still found on Amazon.
 It’s a neutral bronzer, but perhaps going more to red, but gives a very natural bronzed look as you can see from the pictures!
 It’s got some shimmers and gives warmth to the cheeks.
-Because of the shimmers I haven’t found it to be optimal for contouring.
+Because of the shimmers, I haven’t found it to be optimal for contouring.
 Nonetheless, I do like it more than I thought I would, it’s almost a shame that they do not sell it in a big size anymore.
-As of now it’s the only bronzer that I own, and so I get much use out of it.
+As of now, it’s the only bronzer that I own, and so I get much use out of it.

 One that’s similar to this one, and that I hope to add to the collection is the color ‘Mulholland Mauve‘.
 Which is a rose nude, more matte, and a little deeper in color than the Silver Lake Sunset.
 It’s worth taking a look at if you love this one.

 A “peachy pink with golden shimmer”.
 Smashbox’s version of the NARS Orgasm, maybe?
-Or it’s more similar to Nars Multiple Riviera to be honest.
+Or it’s more similar to Nars Multiple Riviera, to be honest.
 It’s a beautiful universal bright pink blush.
 It’s easy to blend out and tone down but it’s not my perfect shade of blush.
 I can never decide on whether it suits me or not.
 It’s just a tiny bit too bright for my complexion at the moment.
 I do however get use from it, and I like it a lot more on the lips than on the cheeks.
-The shimmers in this one are barely visible and this blush can be mistakenly taken for being matte.
+The shimmers in this one are barely visible and this blush can be mistakenly taken as being matte.
 It will be interesting to see how it blends out with my tanned skin during summer.

 Hollywood & Highlight, Beverly Hills Blush, Silver Lake Sunset and Venice Beach Bronze Swatch

 I haven’t found many if any faults with the Smashbox L.A.
 Lights Lip & Cheek Colors.
-These four shades are the perfect ensemble for that laid back natural beach look many of us want.
+These four shades are the perfect ensemble for that laid-back natural beach look many of us want.
 The application is as simple as (after you’ve done your concealing) drawing lines and then blend with your fingers and voilá, you’re done!
-This is minimal make up at its best.
+This is minimal makeup at its best.